BrewBlox/brewblox-boilerplate/README.md

 # Will build your Python package, and copy the results to the docker/ directory
 bash docker/before_build.sh

-# Build the image for amd and arm
+# Build the image for AMD and ARM
 # Give the image a tag
 # Push the image to the docker registry
 docker buildx build \